-The limits GPTs and generative AI in manufacturing
+The limits of Gen AI in manufacturing

 Artificial Intelligence (AI) has revolutionized industries worldwide, and manufacturing is no exception.
 You’ve surely seen the hype: every industrial vendor has rushed to claim that their solution is “AI-Powered” in order to ride the wave of interest in the technology.